spilliton/track_that/README.md

 });
 ```

-Now that you know where to put your calls to TrackThat, lets look at some basic use cases.
+Now that you know where to put your calls to TrackThat, let's look at some basic use cases.

 ### Click Tracking